bmc/djangostripe/README.md

 ## Environment

-The `settings.py` file assumes the existence of two environment variables:
+The `settings.py` file assumes the existence of the following environment
+variables:

 * STRIPE_PUBLISHABLE_KEY should be set to the test-mode Stripe publishable key.
 * STRIPE_API_KEY should be set to the test-mode Stripe API key.

 See your Stripe account for details.

 These values *can* be configured directly in `settings.py`.
-They're currently pulled from the environment for security reasons--namely, I don't want to give *my* keys to *you*.
+The Stripe keys are currently pulled from the environment for security reasons--namely, I don't want to give *my* keys to *you*.

 ## Admin